Frequently Asked Questions

 It depends what the material is and how you plan to distribute your recording.
 Pressing CDs for public release will require a manufacture licence from PRS if the music is still in copyright.
 Digital distribution through Amazon and iTunes doesn't require a licence, but if you host the audio on your own website you will need an online licence.
-We can advise on and purchase the relevant licence as part of producing your record.
+We can advise on and purchase the relevant licence as part of the production process.

 Can you record voiceovers?